How To Use This Logistics/Supply Chain Site

 The “Life Is A Metaphor For Supply Chain” section answers pressing questions like “Which NBA Players Would Make The Best Supply Chain Managers”, “Who’s Louder: Your Supply Chain or the Foo Fighters” and “Who Is On The Mount Rushmore Of Supply Chain.”
 And much more.
 Warning: real world supply chain lessons might be embedded in these articles.

-Four.
-The seasoned supply chain pro might find this section useful for its cases studies, supply chain history and terminology definition.
+The seasoned supply chain pro might find this section useful for its cases studies, supply chain history, and terminology definition.
 Some very serious supply chain pros might be offended that their chosen profession can be written about in such a quirky manner.
-We tend to roll our eyes at these very serious supply chain pro’s behind their backs – even though they likely contribute to cost of goods management and on-time delivery where they work.
+We tend to roll our eyes at these very serious supply chain pro’s behind their backs – even though they likely contribute to the cost of goods management and on-time delivery where they work.

 The small business manager who comes to the Internet looking for supply chain help will also benefit from this section.
-The small business manager tends to do many things at her or his company and doesn’t have the 10,000 disposable hours that they’ll need to master supply chain.
-They can come here at get a speedy definition of on-time delivery, supplier relationship management or learn how they can quickly calculate their cost of goods.
+The small business manager tends to do many things at her or his company and doesn’t have the 10,000 disposable hours that they’ll need to master the supply chain.
+They can come here to get a speedy definition of on-time delivery, supplier relationship management or learn how they can quickly calculate their cost of goods.